How Drive Time Will Change Real Estate (and Make You a Better Agent)

 Add to this fact that in the U.S., the middle of the country is hollowing out.
 77% of Americans now live 1 hour from the coast.

-And in Canada, the number of people moving to metropolises like Toronto and Vancouver is only expected to increase.
+In Canada, the number of people moving to metropolises like Toronto and Vancouver is only expected to increase.

 And one more thing: Self-driving cars are coming.
 Once people don't need to focus on driving in their cars, they'll be able to focus on other things.